Pointe shoe: Lifetime

 In the course of normal use, there are three predominant types of wear on a pointe shoe that will determine its useful lifetime.
 The most important of these is shank wear.
 As the body of the shoe is repetitively flexed, the shank gradually weakens and loses its ability to provide support.
 A pointe shoe is no longer serviceable when the shank breaks or becomes too soft to provide support.
 The second is the softening of the box and especially the platform on which the dancer balances.
-When a pointe shoe has been worn to the point where it is no longer safe to wear, the shoe is typically referred to as “dead.”
+When a pointe shoe has been worn to the point where it is no longer safe to wear, the shoe is typically referred to as "dead".

 The other primary type of wear involves the exterior fabric.
 In pointe work the front face and bottom edge of the toe box are subjected to friction against the performance surface.
 This friction will eventually wear through the shoe's outer fabric covering, thereby exposing the toe box and creating loose, frayed fabric edges.
 Unlike a weakened shank, damaged outer fabric does not affect the performance of a shoe.
 Due to its unprofessional appearance, however, damaged fabric may render the shoe unfit to wear in situations other than informal practice or rehearsal.

 Under moderate usage, a pair of pointe shoes will typically last through ten to twenty hours of wear.
 For dance students, this often translates into weeks or months of serviceable use from a pair of pointe shoes.
-Professional dancers typically wear out pointe shoes much more quickly; a new pair may wear out in a single performance.
+Professional dancers typically wear out pointe shoes more quickly; a new pair may wear out in a single performance.
 For example, in 2013 New York City Ballet ordered 8,500 pairs (for 180 dancers) and the Royal Ballet used approximately 12,000 pairs of pointe shoes.

 The lifetime of a pointe shoe depends on many factors, including: